-Global Jazz: Ongoing Conversations is a weeklong summer jazz intensive that connects high school musicians to a vibrant community of artists led by UCLA Herb Alpert School of Music Global Jazz Studies faculty and graduates of the Herbie Hancock Institute of Jazz Performance at UCLA.
-Using online platforms as our extended global classroom, this program brings together performers from throughout the world to comprise the nation’s first global jazz studies summer workshop.
+Global Jazz: Ongoing Conversations is a weeklong summer jazz intensive that connects high school musicians to a vibrant community of artists led by UCLA Herb Alpert School of Music Global Jazz Studies faculty and current fellows of the Herbie Hancock Institute of Jazz Performance at UCLA.
+This program brings together performers from throughout the world to comprise the nation’s first global jazz studies summer workshop.
 Students will participate in master classes, lessons, composition workshops, and performances throughout the week.

 Collaborative classes and lessons are designed around each student’s needs, with an emphasis on progressive models of jazz performance.
 Each student will engage with composition and ensemble projects, with instrumentation determined by the workshop participants rather than the traditional big band model.

 During the program students will work collaboratively and with instructors to create unique individual and ensemble recordings that showcase their playing.
-To cap the experience, a program playlist of these student recordings is posted on The UCLA Herb Alpert School of Music YouTube channel for participants to share with friends and family!
+To cap the experience, a showcase of student performances will be held at UCLA Herb Alpert School of Music for participants to share their work with friends and family!